London

 • Bedrooms with Liberty fabrics, four-poster beds, marble bathrooms

-• 24/7 concierge service, case packing and restaurant bookings
+• 24/7 concierge service, suitcase packing and restaurant bookings

 The Dorchester - Dorchester Collection